drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/why/main.md

 sym.plot(x ** 2 + 3 * x + 1)
 ```

-It is possible to specify the x limits and combine it with other plots:
+It is possible to specify the $x$ and combine it with other plots:

 ```{code-cell} ipython3
 :tags: [nbval-ignore-output]